HuguesTHOMAS/KPConv/README.md

 **Update 03/05/2019, bug found with TF 1.13 and CUDA 10.**
 We found an internal bug inside tf.matmul operation.
 It returns absurd values like 1e12, leading to the apparition of NaNs in our network.
-We advise to use the code with an older version of tensorflow (TF 1.12 works well).
+We advise to use the code with CUDA 9.0 and TF 1.12.
 More info in [issue #15](https://github.com/HuguesTHOMAS/KPConv/issues/15)

 ## Installation